-To assess the vision preservation benefit of bel-sar compared to brachytherapy we are conducting a retrospective MCC analysis comparing the group of patients in our Phase 1b/2 trial who had tumors at high risk for vision loss due to its location close to the fovea or optic disk and were treated with bel-sar (n=43) to patients with tumors of similar size and location previously treated with brachytherapy at the Wills Eye Hospital Ocular Oncology Service led by Dr. Carol Shields.
-This study matched patients up to 5:1 using the key baseline characteristics that impact long-term visual acuity - tumor location, tumor size and baseline visual acuity - and we are comparing the visual acuity after treatment with each therapy in terms of a change from baseline in vision and absolute vision every year for up to 5 years.
-As shown in Figure 11, the initial trial results showed a statistically significant vision preservation benefit for bel-sar compared to brachytherapy at year 2.
+To assess the vision preservation benefit of bel-sar compared to brachytherapy we conducted a retrospective MCC analysis comparing the group of patients in our Phase 1b/2 trial who had tumors at high risk for vision loss due to its location close to the fovea or optic disk and were treated with bel-sar (n=43) to patients with tumors of similar size and location previously treated with brachytherapy at the Wills Eye Hospital Ocular Oncology Service led by Dr. Carol Shields.
+This study matched patients up to 5:1 using the key baseline characteristics that impact long-term visual acuity - tumor location, tumor size and baseline visual acuity - and we are comparing the visual acuity after treatment with each therapy in terms of a change from baseline in vision and absolute vision every year for 5 years.
+As shown in Figure 10, the initial trial results showed a statistically significant vision preservation benefit for bel-sar compared to brachytherapy at year 2.
 Importantly, the data showed that vision after treatment with bel-sar remained stable through the first and second year demonstrating the long-term visual acuity benefit of the treatment with bel-sar.
-In the current analysis the vision results from year 2 with bel-sar were extrapolated to compare against the vision data with brachytherapy through year 5 (Figure 11).
+In the current analysis the vision results from year 2 with bel-sar were extrapolated to compare against the vision data with brachytherapy through year 5 (Figure 10).
 By year 5 there was over an 8-line benefit (>0.8 logMAR difference) of vision preservation comparing bel-sar (orange bar) to brachytherapy (blue bar).

-Figure 11.
-Comparison of visual acuity outcomes (logMAR Vision) after treatment with bel-sar versus treatment with Brachytherapy
+Figure 10.
+Comparison of Visual Acuity Outcomes (LogMAR Vision) after Treatment with Bel-sar Versus

+Treatment with Brachytherapy

 We believe that the results of this retrospective study validate and strengthen our data supporting that the treatment with bel-sar results in durable preservation of visual acuity which provides an important advantage to brachytherapy as a first line treatment option for early-stage disease.
-We look forward to publishing these results with Dr. Carol Shields/Wills Eye Hospital in the second half of 2023 and to continue to analyze the data up to year five.